If-Master/HeadHunter/README.md

   # Show particle effects when sounds play
   particles: true

-  # Send chat messages when animal sounds play ( Wouldn't recommend it ngl )
+  # Send chat messages when animal sounds play
   messages: false

   # Volume for the animal sounds (0.1 to 2.0)